YaroslavSivash/banks/README.md

 ```
 goose up
 ```
-To delete tables, repeat below command for each table:
+##To delete tables, repeat below command for each table:
 ```
 goose down
 ```

+And you must install Postman, to use request with json